 Do you have a glioma and live in Australia?
 You may qualify to take part in this trial.
 The official news article does not state the full criteria for participating in the study.
 But, it does provide contact information to help you find out.
 Email firstname.lastname@example.org or call 07 3253 9582 to learn more about becoming a subject.

 At MarijuanaDoctors.com, we aim to give you comprehensive updates on the state of cannabis medicine worldwide.
 Visit our blog to discover more news and advice about medicinal marijuana.
 Our international resources for patients in Australia will teach you about the country’s laws and treatment options.
-To get monthly updates on medical cannabis in your email inbox, register for our newsletter today.
 Let us help you feel empowered to get the most out of your marijuana medicine.